mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *change is inevitable but personal growth is a choice.*
+> *there is no principle worth the name if it is not wholly good.*

 </div>
 <!-- quote-end -->